COMPONENT VIDEO TROUBLESHOOTING GUIDE

 What makes Component Video so unreliable and why do I always have issues?

-The main issue with Component Video Systems are the number of physical connections between the source (in most cases DIRECTV or a Cable Box) and the destination (aka TVs or Digital Menu Boards)
+The main issue with Component Video Systems are the number of physical connections between the source (in most cases DIRECTV or a Cable Box) and the destination (aka TVs or Digital Menu Boards).
+The following information will help you diagnose your system for any loose, corroded, or failed connections.

 Need parts?

 No Static no longer stocks Component Video equipment, parts, or cables.
-If you need parts, here are some inexpensive options available to you to purchase.
+If you need parts, here are some inexpensive options available for you to purchase.

 RCA (F) to BNC (M) Adaptors – The #1 part to have extra on-hand.
 These go bad all the time. – RCA (F) to BNC (M) Adaptor